-Each course in DevOps for Developers was curated by the team at Educative.
-Ranging from beginner, intermediate, to advanced levels, the courses are meant to be taken in order.
+Each DevOps course in DevOps for Developers was curated by the team at Educative.
+Ranging from beginner, intermediate, to advanced levels, these DevOps courses are meant to be taken in order.

-But before you get your hands dirty with the tools of the trade like Docker and Kubernetes, you learn about DevOps 101: computer networking.
+But before you get your hands dirty with the DevOps tools of the DevOps industry like Docker and Kubernetes, you learn about DevOps 101: computer networking.

-You’ll also get over two dozen coding playgrounds to test your code as you learn.
+You’ll also get over two dozen coding playgrounds to test your code in this DevOps course.

 Modern applications require software engineers to have a solid understanding of not only networking, but also client-server architecture.

-Grokking Computer Networking for Software Engineers shows you network fundamentals.
+Grokking Computer Networking for Software Engineers teaches you network fundamentals.
 You’ll also learn socket programming using Python, command-line tools and the main protocols of each layer.

-Plus, you’ll implement network protocols that require distributed processing.
-Honestly, most developers can benefit from this course, not just those of us who want to learn DevOps.
+Plus, you’ll implement DevOps networking protocols that require distributed processing.
+Honestly, most developers can benefit from this DevOps course, not just those of us who want to learn DevOps.

 🔢 By the numbers: